centell/create-element.js/README.md

 # create-element.js

 A simple method for create HTML element.
-You don't have to write like that below anymore.
+You don't have to write like that anymore.

 ```javascript
 const div = document.createElement('div');